Singapore steps up international cooperation on tax evasion

 Singapore's tax authority said in April it had provided information concerning more than 300 requests from countries with which it has tax agreements that met the OECD standards.

-Around 45 countries have already signed the OECD's multilateral convention, although Singapore's rival wealth management centres Switzerland and Hong Kong have not.
+Around 45 countries have already signed the OECD's multilateral convention, although Singapore's rival wealth management centers Switzerland and Hong Kong have not.

 The city-state said it plans to adopt a "Model 1" type agreement so that banks can provide the details of American account holders to the Singapore tax authority, which will then pass the information to the United States.